Nodar Kumaritashvili: Olympic luge track

-The venue for the Olympic luge competition, the Whistler Sliding Centre, was designed by Udo Gurgel and his firm, Ingenieurburo Gurgel (IBG) of Leipzig, with the final design produced on 23 October 2004.
-Using the specified track dimensions for a variety of sled entrance and exit trajectories, IBG calculated the speeds and G forces along each curve of the track.
-The new curve configurations, rather than the speed, were expected to provide the main challenge.
+The venue for the Olympic luge competition, the Whistler Sliding Centre, was designed by Udo Gurgel and his firm, Ingenieurburo Gurgel (IBG) of Leipzig.
+Using the specified track dimensions for a variety of sled entrance and exit trajectories, IBG calculated the predicted speeds and G forces an athlete would experience in each curve of the track.
+After a series of studies and track realignments, the final design was produced on 23 October 2004.
+Although a top speed was not requested for the design, IBG indicated that it was in the nature of sliding sports to have a faster track than the one before.
+However, the new curve configurations were expected to provide the main challenge, not the speed alone.
 The maximum calculated speed for men's luge was 136.3 km/h.

 In February 2005, concerns arose regarding the difficulties posed by Cesana Pariol, the track built for the 2006 Winter Olympics in Turin, Italy.
 Several serious crashes occurred, prompting calls for physical modifications to that track.
 The International Luge Federation (FIL) was concerned that similar modifications might be required at the Whistler track and communicated these concerns to the Vancouver Organizing Committee (VANOC) in March 2005.
 Uncertainty about the track design persisted into 2006 until the scheduled start of track construction, when it was determined that construction would be based on the original design.

 After construction, during the track homologation (certification) process, the track produced speeds exceeding the design calculations by at least 10 km/h.
 Following the Olympic test event in February 2009, Josef Fendt, president of FIL, sent a letter to IBG expressing surprise that a record speed of 153.937 km/h had been reached, concluding that the designer's calculations were incorrect, and stating that the high speed "makes me worry."
 The letter also said that "overstepping this limit would be an absolute unreasonable demand for the athletes."
 He asked IBG to respond, in particular with regard to the future Sochi Olympic track.
 Fendt also informed VANOC that the Whistler track was not supplied as ordered.
 VANOC, however, concluded that no action was required regarding the Whistler track, since the focus of Fendt's letter to IBG was the new Sochi track.

 In April 2009, IBG explained that the differences between the calculated and actual observed speeds were caused by new sled technology that reduced drag coefficients and ice friction coefficients.
 Because of the secrecy inherent in sled development, the IBG engineers had difficulty obtaining the latest sled specifications required for their engineering calculations.
 In the view of the Games organizers, the high speeds and technical challenges could be safely mitigated by imposing additional practice and graduated training requirements on the athletes.